Fleece Evaluation Opportunities

 Fleece evaluations from CGA recognized judges are now available year-round.
 Our only remaining domestic testing lab, Texas A & M, is currently working to recalibrate their machinery and to find a new approach to measuring length, so we are particularly fortunate to have an excellent alternative to lab testing.
 Human judges can also provide a more complete assessment of a fleece by examining multiple samples from a full fleece.
 They can record total down weight, and they can make observations on combing techniques and consistency throughout the fleece.

-Wendy Pieh from Bremen, Maine and David DeLaMater from Schaghticoke, NY have both offered to assess fleeces, using the standard CGA scorecard.
-Both are experienced, recognized judges and both will accept fleeces mailed to them at any time during the year.
+Wendy Pieh from Bremen, Maine and David DeLaMater from Schaghticoke, NY and Jayne Deardorff from Colville, Washington have all offered to assess fleeces, using the standard CGA scorecard.
+All are experienced, recognized judges and will accept fleeces mailed to them at any time during the year.
 It is a great way to learn about your fleeces, as the judges offer comments and suggestions along with scores for fiber diameter, fiber uniformity, style, style uniformity, differentiation, and length uniformity, as well as data on length, yield, and total fleece weight.

 Please contact the judges prior to mailing your fleeces to them.

 Schaghticoke, NY 12154-2536

 Colville, Washington 99114-9751